5 Things to Know About Arizona Mechanics Lien Law

 Your first step in protecting your lien rights is typically to serve notice of your right to file a mechanic's lien, often referred to as the "Preliminary Notice".
 It must be served on the owner and the general contractor.
 Unless you are working directly for the general contractor.
 If the owner obtained a loan to fund the project, you must also serve the notice to the construction lender.
 The Preliminary Notice timing shown is not always mandatory but will afford maximum protection for liens.

 This notice may be served when you begin supplying materials to the project.
-If you miss the statutory date, you may in some states still serve the notice to capture remaining funds as state law typically bit not always provides.
+If you miss the statutory date, you may in some states still serve the notice to capture remaining funds as state law typically but not always provides.
 Notice (Statutory Form) to owner, contractor, construction lender & person with whom the claimant has contracted within a date certain from the time you began work, or in some times before you start and in others when you completed work.

 The notice may either be served by certified mail, return receipt requested, or personally served on each of the parties.
 If you file a lien, you need to provide proof of this service by affidavit and proof of mail delivery.
 The notice typically includes a description of the work or goods you will provide, the estimated total price of the work or goods you will provide, and the statutorily required statement.